syncfusion-content/windowsforms-docs/WindowsForms/QTP/Installation-and-Deployment.md

-	> Note: You will find three folders, named 2.0, 3.5 and 4.0 here.
+	N> You will find three folders, named 2.0, 3.5 and 4.0 here.
 The folders 2.0, 3.5 and 4.0 consist of swfconfig files for .NET 2.0, .NET 3.5 and NET 4.0 frameworks respectively.

 2. Open the swfconfig file by double-clicking it.
 You can view the mapping for all the supported controls here.
 The sample code below maps the grid control to its corresponding DLL.